Using Projected Inheritance to obtain younger clients

 Clients must provide established estate planning documents that exhibit generational wealth transfer.
 See Projected Inheritance Financial Underwriting Guidelines for more detail.

 Please be advised that this webpage is not intended as legal or tax advice.
 Accordingly, any tax information provided in this article is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transactions or matters addressed, and clients should seek advice based on their particular circumstances from an independent tax advisor.
-Equitable and its affiliates do not offer legal or tax advice.
+Equitable Financial and its affiliates do not offer legal or tax advice.